Large antibody study offers hope for virus vaccine efforts

 — Nearly a third of infections were in people who reported no symptoms.

-— Nearly one per cent of Iceland's population was infected in this first wave of the pandemic, meaning the other 99 per cent are still vulnerable to the virus.
+— Nearly 1 per cent of Iceland's population was infected in this first wave of the pandemic, meaning the other 99 per cent are still vulnerable to the virus.

 — The infection fatality rate was 0.3 per cent.
 That's about three times the fatality rate of seasonal flu and in keeping with some other more recent estimates, said Dr Derek Angus, critical care chief at the University of Pittsburgh Medical Center.

-Although many studies have been reporting death rates based on specific groups, such as hospitalised patients, the rate of death among all infected with the novel coronavirus has been unknown.
+Although many studies have been reporting death rates based on specific groups such as hospitalized patients, the rate of death among all infected with the coronavirus has been unknown.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login